A-narang/Message-Board/README.md

 This message board allowed users to post and view messages.
 The application is built using a combination of Node.js, Express.js, SQLite, HTML, CSS, and JavaScript.

-## Requirements
-   - Displays an error message when message is empty or greater than 128 characters
-   - Messages diplay date and time of post and are ordered from most to least recent
-   - Users on different computers can view the messages when the page is refreshed

 ## How to Start the Application

 ### Cloud Version: https://c4cmb.azurewebsites.net/